tanchongmin/taskgen/Paper/README.md

 - textworld is for TextWorld (Appendix E)
 - web_browsing_agent is for Web Browsing Agent (Appendix F)
 - math_dataset is for MATH Level 5 problems (Appendix G)
-- rag-benchmark is for Question Answer on NaturalQuestions dataset (Appendix H)
+- naturalquestions_rag is for Question Answer on NaturalQuestions dataset (Appendix H)